|Academic Advising||Seniors in Graduate Courses|

 A student may withdraw from the University for reasons of illness or other extenuating circumstances at any time prior to finals week.
-An official withdrawal form is available at the Academic Advising Center in SUB 211.
+An official withdrawal form is available at the Registrar's Office.
 A student may not withdraw from the University during finals week except with approval of the Registrar.
 A complete withdrawal from the University will be noted on the student's transcript with a "W." The registrar will notify affected faculty members when a student has withdrawn from the University.
 Students who plan to leave the University must complete the official withdrawal form.
 Failure to do so may result in failing grades.
 There is no refund of tuition and fees if total withdrawal occurs after the 30th calendar day of the beginning of the quarter.
 See refund policy for specific details.

 Students who have been called into military service of the United States due to a national emergency will be eligible for withdrawal from the University or the granting of credit.
 The policy does not apply to regular National Guard or Reserve duty or to annual active-duty requirements.

-* Students who must withdraw from the University during the first third of the quarter will be granted Withdrawal (W).
+* Students who must withdraw from the University during the first third of the quarter will be granted a total university withdrawal (W).

-* In all circumstances, students will be expected to attend classes up to 15 calendar days prior to induction.
+* In all circumstances, students will be expected to attend classes up to fifteen (15) calendar days prior to induction.